UviDTE-UviSpace/uvispace-documentation/Hardware.rst

 - **Nios II processor:** soft-processor controlling all the hardware components.
 It deals with the initialization of all components and the communication through Ethernet.
 Communications permit remote control of the system via commands.
 The instruction bus and data bus of the processor are connected to both SDRAM and Flash memory, so both this memories can be used as data and program memory.

 - **SRAM Controller:** It controls the 2MB volatile SRAM available in the board.
-When debugging using the *ios II EDS* it is used as program and data memory for the *Nios II* processor.
+When debugging using the *Nios II EDS* it is used as program and data memory for the *Nios II* processor.
 When the development is finished and the program for the processor is loaded into the non-volatile flash memory, the SRAM memory is only the data memory for the system.

 - **Flash Controller:** It controls the 8MB Flash non-volatile memory available in the board.
 When debugging using the *Nios II EDS* it can be used to store the MAC address of the board or any other configuration/calibration data.
 When the program is finished and the board does not need the computer anymore the Flash memory is used as program memory to store the program for the *Nios II* processor.